Why Listing Early in the Week Helps Sellers

 If the home won’t be fully ready until the weekend

 Your first impression is hard to get back.
+In short, do not let the calendar boss around common sense.

 If access is complicated